OVERVIEW

 CONCEPT

-The idea of LDE and simulation have proven a useful tool in designing Georgia Road Transportation—Alabama Interstate Division in HO Scale.
-With the concept focusing on Alabama coal operations with a freelance twist, one critical LDE is the design of Brookwood, AL. Brookwood is located approximately halfway between Birmingham, AL and Tuscaloosa, AL and is the interchange between the Georgia Road and the Warrior Met Coal (formerly Jim Walters Resources) mine-to- rail operation, known on the Georgia Road as the Six Mile Railroad operation.
+The idea of LDE and OS have proven a useful tool in designing Georgia Road Transportation—Alabama Interstate Division in HO Scale.
+The overall concept focuses on Alabama coal operations with a freelance twist, and a critical LDE is the design of Brookwood, AL. Brookwood is located approximately halfway between Birmingham, AL and Tuscaloosa, AL and is the interchange between the Georgia Road and the Warrior Met Coal (formerly Jim Walters Resources) mine-to- rail operation, known on the Georgia Road as the Six Mile Railroad operation.
 The Six Mile Railroad is completely owned by Warrior Met Coal, a prototype coal company operating in the Brookwood area.
 Where the prototype operation decided to use nearly 30 miles of combined overland conveyor systems to move raw coal from nearby deep shaft mines to its preparation plant and rail load out, the freelance Six Mile Railroad altered history by seeing a rail system built INSTEAD of the conveyors to move the coal.
 Where the prototype CSX moves coal from the preparation plant fed by mine linked conveyors, the Warrior Met Six Mile Railroad Operation moves the coal from mines to a large preparation plant.
 Georgia Road unit trains then take the place of the prototype CSX coal trains on what is a major connector mainline instead of the prototype branch.

 The Six Mile Railroad is a dedicated railroad built by predecessor Jim Walter Resources (JWR).
 Which historically delved into railroading in the 1960s with its Mary Lee coal mining operations northwest of Birmingham, AL. JWR moved coal to subsidiary Sloss Industries on the Mary Lee Railroad to create coke to feed the Sloss Blast furnace in downtown Birmingham which in turn fed its United States Pipe and Foundry operations later renamed simply as US Pipe.
 Using its coal mining and railroading experience, JWR opened several new mines around Brookwood, AL in the early 1970s.
 These mines were linked by rail to a central preparation plant and finished coal load out.
 The cyclical nature of coal demand both domestic and export eventually took its toll on JWR sending it into bankruptcy in the mid 2000s.
 Warrior Met Coal rose from the ashes and operates the local mines and connecting railroad today.